ForBioPhylogenomics/tutorials/ml_inference_of_species_networks/README.md

 ## Summary

 Particularly when investigating groups of rapidly diverging species, incomplete lineage sorting (ILS) may not be the only biological process leading to variation among gene trees.
-Hybridization between species can lead to transfer of genetic material – so-called "introgression" between these, and thus produce gene trees that differ from the species tree.
+Hybridization between species can lead to transfer of genetic material – so-called "introgression" between these – and thus produce gene trees that differ from the species tree.
 Introgression can therefore add "reticulation edges" to species trees, meaning that these are no longer bi-furcating and become a "network" instead of a tree.
 The identification of species networks from genomic data is still a challenging task that sees a lot of active method development.
 The more applicable of the currently available methods infer species networks from sets of alignments or gene trees; while a few SNP-based methods have been developed, these are so far too computationally demanding to be practical.
 In this tutorial, we will apply one of the earliest methods for the inference of species networks from gene trees, the "[InferNetwork\_ML](https://wiki.rice.edu/confluence/display/PHYLONET/InferNetwork_ML)" method implemented in the program [PhyloNet](https://bioinfocs.rice.edu/phylonet).
+This method was recently highlighted as being particularly reliable despite its speed ([Hibbins and Hahn 2022](https://doi.org/10.1093/genetics/iyab173)).

 ## Table of contents